aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/mint-onchain-data.md

 ---
-title: "Silver Coin"
+title: "Mint FTs with On-Chain Data"
-id: "silver-coin"
+id: "onchain-data"
 ---
 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Mint fungible tokens with on-chain data
+# Mint Fungible Tokens with On-Chain Data

 You, as a developer, maybe also a game fancier, recently starts to develop a game and hope to integrate it with some web3 experience.
 You spontaneously think Aptos supports fungible tokens with abundant APIs in the token standard.
-So you wanna give a try to issue an in-game currency called "silver coin" by using Aptos CLI.
+So you wanna give a try to issue an in-game currency called *silver coin* by using the [Aptos command line interface (CLI)](../../cli-tools/aptos-cli-tool/index.md).
 There is only two requirements:
 - The token is fungible
 - The token is associated with a URL that points to the coin image.